A-l-y-l-e/Alyle-UI/src/app/docs/getting-started/installation/installation.component.md

 <p>
   For getting started a new project use <a target="_blank" rel="noopener nofollow" href="https://cli.angular.io/">Angular CLI</a> and for an existing one follow the next steps.
 </p>

+> Please note that as of version 2.9.0 you have support for Angular 8.
+If your project uses Angular 7, then use version 2.7.8

 <h2 [lyTyp]="'display1'" gutter>Angular CLI</h2>
 <p>